joe4dev/localstack-performance-testing/README.md

 * Environment: Run in EC2 or dedicated Linux machine.
 It seems that Docker on macOS could be quite a bit slower
 * Metadata: Report more metadata such as Docker version, LocalStack version and commit hash, operating system and version
 * Logging: Disable verbose logs in LocalStack, in the external AWS client, in the Lambda containers
+* Community vs. Pro: Compare against each other.
+Currently, host mode ran in community and Docker compose in Pro.